 ITEC 315 DATA AND INFORMATION MANAGEMENT (3)

 Introduction to data and information management, including the collection, organization, modeling, transformation, presentation, safety, and security of data and information.
-Prerequisites: CIS 211 and (COSC 236 or ITEC 236] (MATH 263 may be taken concurrently).
+Prerequisites: CIS 211, MATH 263 and [COSC 236 or ITEC 236] (MATH 263 may be taken concurrently).

 ITEC 325 SYSTEM ADMINISTRATION AND MAINTENANCE (3)

 Essentials for effective administration and maintenance of applications, operating systems and networks, including IT system documentation, policies and procedures, and the education and support of the users of these systems.
-Prerequisites: (COSC 236 or ITEC 236) and ITEC 274.
+Prerequisites: ITEC 274 and MATH 263 (MATH 263 may be taken concurrently).